 - Talent Show—Set up a makeshift stage and asks your guests with special talents to perform at your party.

 - Activity Party—This one is a great idea for kids.
-Give each guest a hula hoop, jump rope, or kiddie pool filled with bubbles so your guests can burn off steam at your party, be together while apart.
+Give each guest a hula hoop, jump rope, or kiddie pool filled with bubbles and bubble wands so your guests can burn off steam at your party, be together while apart.

 - Sidewalk Chalk Art—Turn your driveway into a large canvas.
 Spread your guests out.
 Give them each a box of sidewalk chalk and turn them into little Picassos.
 You can even give out awards and prizes for their creations.